stephenberry/glaze/README.md

 > Glaze seeks to maintain compatibility with the latest three versions of GCC and Clang, as well as the latest version of MSVC and Apple Clang.

+### MSVC Compiler Flags

+Glaze requires a C++ standard conformant pre-processor, which requires the `/Zc:preprocessor` flag when building with MSVC.

 ## How To Use Glaze

 ### [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html)